membase/bucket_engine/README.markdown

 ## Building

 You will need a storage-engine capable memcached and its included headers.

-The easiest way to do this if you don't want to install memcached from source would be to just create a source tree and reference it.

-### Building Memcached
+In addition to that you'll need some type definitions from ep-engine.

+The easiest way to build bucket_engine is to use repo:

 For example, assume you keep all of your projects in `~/prog/`, you can do this:

-    cd ~/prog
-    git clone -b engine git://github.com/dustin/memcached.git
-    cd memcached
-    ./config/autorun.sh
-    ./configure
-    make

-### Building the Bucket Engine

-    cd ~/prog
-    git clone git://github.com/northscale/bucket_engine.git
-    cd bucket_engine
+    cd ~/prog/couchbase
-    ./configure --with-memcached=$HOME/prog/memcached
-    make
+    repo init -u git://github.com/membase/manifest.git -m branch-2.0.xml
+    gmake make-install-bucket_engine

 ## Running